 Helping students engage with the world

 The N.U.in program is an experiential, academic program that expands students’ Northeastern education into worldwide locations.
-International students can be selected to participate in N.U.in.
-Because the first semester is outside of the USA, international students must read all the information to understand how this will impact their arrival to the USA when coming to the Boston campus.
+Because the first semester is outside of the U.S., international students must read all the information to understand how this will impact their arrival to the U.S. after the N.U.in program.

 What type of I-20 should you request?

-New international students who will be attending the N.U.in program for Fall semester in their specific site location (outside of the USA), should request a new initial I-20 for the upcoming Spring term.
-They will start the USA portion of their degree program in Boston in January.
+New international students who will be attending the N.U.in program for Fall semester outside of the U.S., should request a new initial I-20 for the upcoming spring term.
+They will start the U.S. portion of their degree program in January.
 The I-20 form will be issued for a January start.

-Your I-20 from NEU will be a new “initial” I-20 with a new SEVIS number which means that you will need to pay another SEVIS fee and apply for a new F-1 visa
+Your I-20 from Northeastern will be a new “initial” I-20 with a new SEVIS number, which means that you will need to pay another SEVIS fee and apply for a new F-1 visa.

 I-20 form for spring semester

-The I-20 form is a visa eligibility document issued by Northeastern University to certify that an eligible international student has met admission requirements for a full-time program of study and has demonstrated sufficient financial support for his/her studies in the USA.
-This visa eligibility document is needed to apply for a nonimmigrant student visa at a USA Embassy or USA Consulate in order to obtain F-1 status within the USA.
+The I-20 form is a visa eligibility document issued by Northeastern University to certify that an eligible international student has met admission requirements for a full-time program of study and has demonstrated sufficient financial support for his/her studies in the U.S. This visa eligibility document is needed to apply for a nonimmigrant student visa at a U.S. Embassy or U.S. Consulate in order to obtain F-1 status within the U.S.

 Applying for F-1 visa

-We recommend that international students apply for an F-1 visa and attend an interview in their home country but if you will not have time to return home prior to your spring semester in the U.S., please contact the U.S. embassy in the country of your N.U. in program to check for the possibility of applying for an F-1 visa in your N.U.in location.
+We recommend that international students apply for an F-1 visa and attend a visa interview in their home country.
+However, if there is not time to return home prior to the spring semester in the U.S., contact the U.S. embassy in the country of the N.U. in program to check for the possibility of applying for an F-1 visa in the specific N.U.in location.

 - Step 1.
 Request Form I-20 from Northeastern